jeffharrell/minicart/README.md

 # The Mini Cart

-The Mini Cart is a great way to improve your PayPal integration by creating an overlay which appears as a user adds products to their cart.
-It’s a simple change that creates a wonderful new experience for your website!
+The Mini Cart is the way to improve your PayPal shopping cart integration.
+One simple change and your users will be able to manage their items right on your site and not be redirected to PayPal.

 [![Build Status](https://travis-ci.org/jeffharrell/minicart.png?branch=master,3.0-alpha)](https://travis-ci.org/jeffharrell/minicart)